- Regulations and policies for digital tech

 Livongo Health finished the year with $169.9 million in revenue.
 That’s 149% growth compared to 2018.

-Ginger, developers of member-based behavioural health solutions with coaching and therapy for nearly half a million people around the globe, acquires LiveBetter’s technology.
+Ginger, developers of member-based behavioral health solutions with coaching and therapy for nearly half a million people around the globe, acquires LiveBetter’s technology.
 The latter is a mental wellness startup.

 SymphonyAI Group that collects private B2B companies in AI-driven space, acquired TeraRecon, developers of products for medical imaging post-processing and support.